Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): Logarithmic Sobolev inequalities: the general scheme

 \subsection{Tensorization of the logarithmic Sobolev inequality}

 In the above demonstration, we have capitalized on an appropriate log-Sobolev inequality in order to derive a concentration inequality.
-Showing that a log-Sobolev inequality actually holds can be very difficult for reasons discussed in Section~\ref{ssec:tensorization}.
-However, when the probability measure $P$ is a product measure, i.e., the random variables $X_1,\ldots,X_n \in \cX$ are independent under $P$, we can, once again, use the ``divide-and-conquer'' tensorization strategy: we break the original $n$-dimensional problem into $n$ one-dimensional subproblems, then establish that each marginal distribution $P_{X_i}$, $i = 1,\ldots,n$, satisfies a log-Sobolev inequality for a suitable class of real-valued functions on $\cX$, and finally appeal to the tensorization bound for the relative entropy.
+Showing that a log-Sobolev inequality holds can be very difficult for reasons discussed in Section~\ref{ssec:tensorization}.
+However, when the probability measure $P$ is a product measure, i.e., the $\cX$-valued random variables $X_1,\ldots,X_n$ are independent under $P$, we can use once again the ``divide-and-conquer'' tensorization strategy: we break the original $n$-dimensional problem into $n$ one-dimensional subproblems, demonstrate that each marginal distribution $P_{X_i} \, (i = 1,\ldots,n)$ satisfies a log-Sobolev inequality for a suitable class of real-valued functions on $\cX$, and finally appeal to the tensorization bound for the relative entropy.